KxSystems/embedPy/README.md

 ### Wrapping Python objects as q dictionaries

 It can be useful to extract the contents of a Python object into a q dictionary.
-This allows members of the object to be accessed using dot notation, rather than using `.p.attr/.p.pyattr` each time
+This allows members of the object to be accessed using dot notation, rather than using `.p.attr/.p.pyattr` each time.

-The `.p.obj2dict` function will do this.
+The `.p.obj2dict` function will achieve this.

 **NB** Currently this is not supported for module objects, only for instances of classes in Python.
 ```q